 Police work can be very boring, and sometimes very routine.
 But, inevitably, a monotonous evening shift can turn overwhelmingly exciting in the blink of an eye.
 While this can often involve life-threatening situations for the officers involved, in 1947, it led to surprise rather than danger.

 After all, it’s not everyday that a relatively mundane house robbery leads you to capture one of the most wanted fugitives in the entire nation.

-Thank you for stopping by, and we look forward to seeing you at the table!
+Until next time, thank you for stopping by, and I look forward to seeing you again at the table!

 ‘Widely-Sought Criminal Nabbed.’
 The Democrat and Leader, 3/9/1947 p.
 1